-The standards for fuel economy are regulated by the Act on the Rational Use of Energy (the Energy Saving Act).
+The standards for fuel economy are regulated by the Act on the Rational Use of Energy (Act No. 49 of June 22, 1979).
 This Act has provided the unique 'top runner programme' fuel economy standards since 1998, which takes the fuel consumption of the most fuel-efficient vehicle in the segment currently in the market, and sets that consumption level as the standard for the next generation of vehicles.
-The standard requires OEMs to keep the average fuel consumption of their products below the standard established by MLIT and the Ministry of Economy, Trade and Industry (METI) for a certain period depending on vehicle weight.
+The standard requires vehicle manufacturers to keep the average fuel consumption of their products below the standard established by MLIT and the Ministry of Economy, Trade and Industry (METI) for a certain period depending on vehicle weight.
 Underachievement is publicly announced.
-The most recent standard was announced on 31 March 2020 which includes electric vehicles and plug-in hybrid car with 2030 as the target year.
+The most recent standard was announced on 31 March 2020, which includes electric vehicles and plug-in hybrid car with 2030 as the target year.

-In addition to the 'top runner programme', MLIT introduced the 'corporate average fuel efficiency' (CAFE) regime where OEMs are required to keep the CAFE value, which is calculated through the weighted average of fuel economy achievement in each category of vehicle weight, above the CAFE standards calculated through the weighted average of fuel economy standard in each category of vehicle weight.
+In addition to the 'top runner programme', MLIT introduced the 'corporate average fuel efficiency' (CAFE) regime where vehicle manufacturers are required to keep the CAFE value, which is calculated through the weighted average of fuel economy achievement in each category of vehicle weight, above the CAFE standards calculated through the weighted average of fuel economy standard in each category of vehicle weight.